 Editor's note: It is FFS whether URSP mapping in EPS requires any dynamic configuration mechanism (e.g. as proposed in Sol #17) to address the aspects identified in the 2nd bullet of the KI#3 description.

-Editor's note: It is FFS whether an explicit URSP Provisioning Support Indication in EPS in UE Policy Container needs to be included when UE does Initial Attach in EPS.

-END OF CHANGES
+NOTE: Whether a PDN Connection established with dedicated APN is used to convey UE Policy Container in EPS will be further investigated in normative phase.END OF CHANGES